wthomson/FitHome-docs/PlugE.md

 - Note python being used `which python` (should be venv)
 # Copy Library
 - Copy directory `pyHS100` from [GitHub](https://github.com/GadgetReactor/pyHS100)
+# Open VS Code
+We use VS Code for our editor.
+After using SSHFS to mount the Rasp Pi directory into our filesystem, we go into the projects directory we created (`/home/pi/projects`), and opened the PlugE directory within VS Code.
+This way, we can edit/save in VS Code.
+# Running Code
+We run all code within the venv on the Rasp Pi.
+To run repl, we first activate the virtual environment: `pi@raspberrypi:~/projects/PlugE $ source venv/bin/activate`

 # Try Simple stuff
-On command line, start a python session `$python3`.
+On command line, start a python session: `$python3`.
 This starts up REPL
 ```
 >>> import pyHS100
 >>> from pyHS100 import Discover